isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis.md

 ### Creating tables

 Once my dataset bellabeat was created, right on the dataset name, I clicked the three dots again and selected `Create table`.
 I began uploading the CSV files from my local `Cleaned_Fitbit` folder to BigQuery, one file at a time.
 The uploads for the daily activity, daily steps, and daily intensity files went smoothly.
-However, I encountered an error for the heart rate file (exceeded 100MB, so I need to upload it via Google Cloud Storage first).
+However, I encountered an error for the heart rate file (exceeded 100MB).

+### Handling large files with Google Cloud Storage (GCS)

+Because the heart rate file was too big (over 100MB), I could not upload it directly to BigQuery.
+Instead, I used Google Cloud Storage (GCS) to handle the file.
+Since GCS is part of the same platform as BigQuery, it’s very convenient.

+I navigated to Cloud Storage from the left-hand Explorer pane, then clicked `CREATE BUCKET`.
+After making sure I was in the correct project (check the drop-down at the top of the screen), I named my bucket `bellabeat-proj`.

+I selected `Multi-region EU` for the `Location` and kept the other settings as defaults before clicking `Create`.

+With my bucket `bellabeat-proj` created, I uploaded the heart rate .csv file by selecting UPLOAD / Upload files on my bucket page.

+Finally, I went back to BigQuery Studio.
+From the left-hand Explorer pane, I navigated to my project and dataset, clicked on the three dots, and selected `Create table`.
+I was able to browse to my bucket in Google Cloud Studio and import the heart rate file as a new table named `heartrate`.

 ## 4) Analyzing specific trends with SQL and then R